texfaq/texfaq.github.io/FAQ-xetex.md

-- The maths font set up XeTeX introduces new primitives for extending the `\mathcode` and `\mathchardef` commands in TeX, allowing the user to specify characters in the whole Unicode set and in 256 'math families' (TeX only has 16, which limits some maths coding techniques).
+- The maths font set up XeTeX introduces new primitives for extending the `\mathcode` and `\mathchardef` commands in TeX, allowing the user to specify characters in the whole Unicode set and in 256 ''math families'' (TeX only has 16, which limits some maths coding techniques).
 - ''Post-processing'' features (A) XeTeX links to the `teckit` library so it can apply a `map` file